cooler-SAI/CNLMCore-BFA/README.md

 CNLMCore-BFA is a *MMORPG* Framework based mostly in C++.

-It is fully based on *TrinityCore*, with upgrades like :
+It is fully based on *TrinityCore*.

 It is completely open source; community involvement is highly encouraged.